nt-williams/catfun/cran-comments.md

 ## Resubmission

-This is a resubmission, in this version I have:
+This is a resubmission, in this version I have (6/13 resubmission):

-* Added more detail in the Description text about the packages functionality.
-* Added references in the Description text.
-Because the package is primarily comprised of wrapper functions, I added @seealso tags to those that they call.
-* Updated the title to be more descriptive.
-This includes removing P8120 from the title.
+* Removed removed "Function for" from the title.

 ## Test enivronments